gshanemiller/kvbench/README.md

 predominant data structures in commercial database systems for these kinds of queries [31].
 ```

-PGM is a new devlopment in that solution space, however, you need a order-perserving hash unless your keys happen to be a built in type e.g float, uint64.
+[Vinciguerra's PGM](https://github.com/gvinciguerra/PGM-index) is a new devlopment in that solution space, however, you need a order-perserving hash unless your keys happen to be a built in type e.g float, uint64.
 See [PGM iussue 17](https://github.com/gvinciguerra/PGM-index/issues/17).
 PGM does not keep the key or values in the index.
 Therefore, storage is completely orthogonal to PGM.
 In a distributed KV store that might have practical benefits.
 I may circle back to this.